The Rider (film): Production

 After the struggles she had developing and financing her first film, Zhao decided to "start with nothing and then just do something real cheap.
 And do it right away because I can't do the development thing anymore."
 Zhao decided to make the film in August 2016 and started shooting in September.
-Zhao covered the film's production costs herself, using her and her boyfriend's (cinematographer Joshua James Richards) credit cards.
+Zhao covered the film's production costs herself, using her and her then boyfriend Joshua James Richards' credit cards.
 There were only six crew members, including Zhao, and they relied on natural light and Walmart LED strips for lighting (Zhao says she will "shoot every magic hour if I am alive").
 Filming took place at local horse sales, rodeos, and auctions for free, incorporating "all these extras, who are perfectly costumed, all these old cowboys – you couldn't have cast and staged this."
 The cast consists entirely of non-professional Lakota actors from the Pine Ridge Reservation playing fictionalized versions of themselves, including Jandreau, who grew up riding and training horses, as well as his father, sister, wife, and several of his friends.

 Jandreau's childhood best friend, Lane Scott, also features in the movie.
 Scott became disabled in a car accident four years before filming, and had messaged Zhao about the film on Facebook.
 Zhao had not met Scott until the night of filming, and was unsure of how far she could push him.
 Jandreau assured Zhao that Scott would want to do it, so they drove eight hours to the rehabilitation center Scott had been moved to in Omaha.
 It was Jandreau's first time seeing Scott at the rehabilitation center and the first time Scott had seen Jandreau since Jandreau's injury.
 They filmed for four hours at the rehabilitation center, and Scott "loved that because he was being treated like he was doing a job, not as someone who’s disabled."
 A documentary crew had been preparing to make a feature documentary about Scott before his accident, but pulled out after he was injured.
 Zhao said this was "so silly, because that's where the story starts".

 Zhao spent the first few months after filming wrapped editing the 50 hours of footage captured, finishing the first cut of the film herself.